 Rainbow Grammar systematically teaches the children to produce grammatically correct sentences that are punctuated accurately.
-Teachers utilise Rainbow Grammar to cover objectives from The National Curriculum.
+Teachers utilise Rainbow Grammar to cover intentions from The National Curriculum.
 The children are taught that different colours (rainbow colours) correspond with the different parts of a sentence.
 With this knowledge, children are able to write a variety of sentences, enabling them to improve their grammar knowledge and writing compositions.
-See Appendix ??
-Document form JW of each year group.
-Year group long term grammar plans.